Smaller single-level townhomes

 Handling a nearby remodel, waiting on a new construction timeline, or managing a family situation that requires flexibility.
 These tenants know the community and typically make excellent renters.

-Club privileges for renters are not automatic.
-Some leases include pool, tennis, and social access.
-Others don't.
+Most owners structure things so you pay one monthly rent and the owner pays the HOA dues.
 MCC also requires a formal tenant registration ($100 fee, $1,000 HOA security deposit) separate from what the landlord collects.
-Get club access terms in writing before signing.
+Get the club access terms, and who pays what, clearly spelled out in your lease.

-At least one recent listing explicitly allowed cats and dogs.
-Pet approval is property-specific.
-Expect questions about breed, size, and number of animals, and confirm terms in the lease and HOA rules.
+Pet approval is still property-specific.
+Expect questions about breed, size, and number of animals, and confirm pet terms in both the lease and the HOA rules.

 Moraga does not have a local rent control ordinance.
-Statewide California protections under AB 1482 may apply depending on the property's exemption status.
+Statewide California protections under AB 1482 may apply depending on the property's exemption status, but owners are generally free to move rents toward market over time.

 Ben Olsen has been in Lamorinda real estate since 2004 and has been a Moraga Country Club member for years.
 He hears about availability before homes reach public portals, handles leases for owners considering renting their MCC home, and works with renters who eventually become buyers here.